AtharvaNavlekar/CA/README.md

 const text = response.text();
 ```

-The AI feature is likely used to power an intelligent assistant that can answer questions about Bhosale And Co's services, help users understand financial products, or guide them through the contact process.
+The chatbot helps site visitors get quick answers about Bhosale And Co's services — things like loan eligibility, tax filing queries, or investment options — without needing to call the office.

-> **Security note:** The `GEMINI_API_KEY` should always remain server-side or within a secure environment.
+> **Security note:** Keep `GEMINI_API_KEY` server-side at all times.
 Never expose it in client-side JavaScript bundles.

 ---